stormcloud266/dentist-concept/README.md

 1. Change project name in gulpfile.js, style.scss, and functions.php
 2. Change flywheel url to browsersync url and port
-2. Download ACF Pro from inside your account
+3. Download ACF Pro from inside your account
-2. sUpload and activate it
+4. Upload and activate it

-__TODO__
-functions php needs project specific functions
+5. Add screenshot.png to build folder